RajdeepMangrola/CHATBOY/README.md

 Now, You are good to go.
 Enjoy. . .

-NOTE: Please enable less secure apps on Gmail https://myaccount.google.com/lesssecureapps inorder to send E-mail to someone.
+NOTE: Please enable less secure apps on Gmail https://myaccount.google.com/lesssecureapps to send E-mail to someone.